 eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

-Every eBay account has a monthly selling limit on items and value.
-Here is where to find yours in Seller Hub, what counts towards it, how the automatic monthly review decides increases, how to request more, and the fastest ways UK sellers grow their limits.
+eBay selling limits cap items and value per account.
+Here is where to find yours in Seller Hub or My eBay, what counts towards it, how the automatic monthly review works, how to request more, and what eBay says makes an account eligible for an increase.

 Quick answer

 eBay selling limits cap how much you can list and sell each month, measured as both a number of items and a total value in GBP.
-You can see yours in Seller Hub: open the Overview tab and scroll to the Monthly limits section. eBay reviews every account automatically each month and adjusts limits based on your sales volume and buyer feedback, and you can also request an increase yourself from that same Monthly limits area.
+After your first sale, you can see yours in Seller Hub: open the Overview tab and scroll to the Monthly limits section.
+Before Seller Hub activates, check the Monthly selling limits section in My eBay’s All Selling view. eBay reviews every account automatically each month and adjusts limits based on your sales volume and buyer feedback, and you can also request an increase yourself from that same Monthly limits area.

-This guide covers the whole system for UK sellers: what selling limits are, exactly where to check yours, what counts against it (including the sold items most sellers forget), how the monthly automatic review works, how to request a selling limit increase, category and brand restrictions, and the habits that grow limits fastest.
+This guide covers the whole system for UK sellers: what selling limits are, exactly where to check yours, what counts against it (including the sold items most sellers forget), how the monthly automatic review works, how to request a selling limit increase, category and brand restrictions, and how to prepare an evidence-based request.
 Everything policy-related is drawn from eBay’s own selling limits help page and its published seller standards.

 What eBay selling limits are

-A selling limit is a monthly ceiling eBay places on your account. eBay’s own framing is that limits are “designed to help you grow your business in a manageable way” and to make sure you can give buyers great service; as you show you can meet buyer demand, eBay increases the limit.
+A selling limit is a monthly ceiling eBay places on your account. eBay’s own framing is that limits are “designed to help you grow your business in a manageable way” and to make sure you can give buyers great service; as sales demand increases, eBay may increase the limit.
 In practice it works as a cap with two parts:

 • An item cap: the number of items you can list and sell in the month.